When Do You Get Ball In Hand In Pool?

 Ball In Hand Rules For APA

-APA and BCA have a few different rules but today we’re going to focus on the ball in hand rules.
+APA and BCA have a few different rules, but today let’s focus on the rules for ball in hand.

-In APA pool league rules, when you scratch on the break you do not get ball in hand.
-You have to shoot from the kitchen which is shown below.
-The kitchen is always on the opposite end of the table from the side where the balls were racked.
+In APA pool league rules, if you scratch on the break, you do not get ball in hand.
+You have to shoot from the kitchen, which is shown below.
+The kitchen is always on the opposite end of the table from where the balls were racked.
 It is marked by the second diamond.
-The kitchen is also the line you must stay behind when breaking the balls.
+The line that marks the kitchen is also the line you must stay behind when breaking the balls.

 In APA, the two main reasons you get ball in hand are for table scratches and scratches.

 A table scratch means that you did not hit your object ball or you didn’t hit your object ball first.
-So, let’s say you’re stripes, if you hid a solid or the 8 ball first then that is a table scratch.
+So, let’s say you’re stripes, if you hit a solid or the 8 ball first, then that is a table scratch.

-Another scenario that is considered a table scratch is when you hit your ball but no balls hit a rail afterward.
+Another scenario considered a table scratch is when you hit your ball but no balls hit a rail afterward.

 A regular scratch is when you hit the cue ball in a pocket or the cue ball jumps off of the table.
 Both of these result in ball in hand.